GauriHole/BenchmarkTraining/user-management/README.md

 2. Use `react-hook-form` for validation.
 3. Call the **ReqRes API** (`POST /login`) when the form is submitted.
 4. Store authentication status using **Zustand**.
+5. Credentials for Admin:
+Username: admin
+Password: admin123
-5. Redirect to the dashboard on successful login.
+6. Redirect to the dashboard on successful login.
-6. Show error messages for incorrect credentials.
+7. Show error messages for incorrect credentials.
 ---

 ### **Step 3: Dashboard with User Management**